Science in Practice Award

 1976 − J. Hulland, Ontario Veterinary College, Guelph; Interpretive Pathology: The Ideal Teaching and Learning Simulation

-Breakfast Conversationalist
+Breakfast Conversationalists

 2006 − Herman Tripp